CorrelAid/codingchallenge1020_team2/README.md

 - Use CNN for classification (ResNet18)

-Or, if we you want our work flow visually:
+Or, if you want our work flow visually:

 ![Image of the workflow](img/workflow.png)